dkoke/kubernetes/README.md

 Project status: **WIP**

-This project is for learning, testing, and running applications.
+This project is to assist in learning Kubernetes.

 ### Hardware